ANALYSIS

 Ali Khamenei, in an archive image.

-Born in 1939 in Mashhad, the Persian nation's second largest city, Jamenei was the second of eight children in a religious family.
-His father was a middle-ranking cleric of the Shiite branch of Islam, which is the dominant religious group in the country.
-His education focused primarily on the study of the Quran and he earned a clerical degree at the age of 11.
-Like many religious leaders of his generation, his role was from the outset both political and spiritual, being both a skilled and Machiavellian orator who would end up joining the critics of Shah Reza Pahlavi, the monarch overthrown by the so-called Islamic Revolution of 1979 led by Ayatollah Ruhollah Khomeini.
+Born in 1939 in Mashhad, the Persian nation's second-largest city, Jamenei was the second of eight children in a family for whom nothing mattered more than religion.
+His father was a middle-ranking cleric of the Shiite branch of Islam - Iran's dominant religious group - his education focused primarily on the study of the Quran, and he went on to earn a clerical degree at age 11.
+Like many religious leaders of his generation, Khamenei's role was early on as much political as spiritual, being a skilled and Machiavellian orator who would eventually join the critics of Shah Reza Pahlavi, the monarch overthrown by the revolution led by Ayatollah Ruhollah Khomeini.

 For years, Khamenei lived in hiding and was arrested on several occasions.
-Already by 1980, Khomeini appointed him leader of Friday prayers in Tehran, to be elected president a year later and eventually designated as the supreme leader's successor in 1989 after his death.
+By 1980, Khomeini appointed him leader of Friday prayers in Tehran, only to be elected president a year later and eventually designated as the supreme leader's successor in 1989 after his death.
 It is a meteoric rise in a complex universe in which loyalty and fundamentalism are crucial to political ambition, and in which violence can strike at any moment, as it did in 1981, when a bomb attack by the opposition People's Mujahedin group caused injuries severe enough to cause him to lose the mobility of his right arm.

 Promotion and control